Lualbaldassari/PI-VIDEOGAMES/README.md

 ## Next features :

 - I'm currently learning about deployement
-- I succesfully deployed the front-end, however I tryng to join it with the backend
+- I succesfully deployed the front-end, however I'm trying to join it with the backend
 - Here is a preview : https://videogames-kopi-c7g4h96wb-lualbaldassari.vercel.app/

 ## Enunciado